SMAC Winter Youth Practice Program

 Coach Mackenzie is a 2007 graduate of Holyoke High School.
 During his years at Holyoke, he ran cross country, indoor, and outdoor track for the Purple Knights.
 Since then, he has competed in cross country at the D-III junior college level while earning a degree at Holyoke Community College in Health Fitness and Nutrition.
 In May of 2011 Coach received his Bachelor’s of Science degree from Springfield College.

-Coach Mackenzie’s personal accomplishments include 7 marathons, including the last four Boston Marathons with a PR of 3:18.28 Captain of the 2010 Mass Dash Relay Champions “The Dirty Dozen”, and hundreds of other races from the 5K to the marathon distance.
+Coach Mackenzie’s personal accomplishments include 7 marathons, including the last five Boston Marathons with a PR of 3:18.28.
+Captain of the 2010 Mass Dash Relay Champions “The Dirty Dozen”, and hundreds of other races from the 5K to the marathon distance.
 As a coach Mac has guided the 2010 Div I 400M Champion, 2011 WMASS 600M Champion, 2011 Outdoor 800M Champion, and numerous other Western MA, State, New England and National qualifiers.

 Coach Mackenzie brings a wealth of information from his love of running, experience as a high school, collegiate, and national level track & field official, as well as his study of Exercise Science at Springfield College.
+Mackenzie is currently attending Springfield College, finishing a masters degree in sports management.

 Allison Burnham (Belanger)